omsrivastava512/LearnJS/1-basics/notes/basics.md

 |--------|-----------|------|
 | Enumerable | Object properties | Can be listed using `for...in`, `Object.keys()`, etc.|
 | Iterable | Whole objects | Can be looped over using for...of (must have a [Symbol.iterator])|

+**Iterators** often use the prototype `forEach()` method when you want to execute a function for each item in an array and don't need to break out of the loop.
+The return value of `forEach()` is always `undefined`.
+And there is no way to stop a forEach() loop early.
+It will always run for every element in the array.